secretGeek/today-i-learned-staging/asp.net_mvc/return_404.md

-# Want to return 404 from a method...
+# Want to return 404 from a method in asp.net MVC?

 It's as easy as